MrCarlLister/contact-details/readme.txt

 1. Contact Details page in the WordPress administration area

 == Changelog ==

+= 1.1 =
+* Modified shortcode behaviour to return output instead of directly printing

 = 1.0 =
 * Initial release of plugin